National Astronomical Research Institute of Thailand: The Thai Robotic Telescope Network (TRT)

-Thailand is located at latitudes of 5 to 20 degrees north, allowing for full coverage of observation for the Northern Celestial Hemisphere but only partial coverage for observation of the Southern Celestial Hemisphere.
-There are also limitations in studying the centre of the Milky Way and many interesting objects in that area, not the least of which is that the best time of year to study the centre of the Milky Way coincides with the wet season in Thailand.

-In response to these limitations, NARIT established the Thai Robotic Telescope Network (TRT) project to install 0.6 and 0.7-meter telescopes in locations with favourable sky conditions and excellent astronomical visibility.
+Thailand is located at latitudes of 5 to 20 degrees north, allowing for full coverage of the northern celestial hemisphere but only partial coverage for observation of the southern celestial hemisphere.
+This lack of coverage negatively affects the study of the Galactic Center, since the Galactic Center is visible in the southern hemisphere.
+Additionally, Thailand's wet season reduces clear skies for half of the year, significantly limiting a telescope's ability to observe space.
+In response to these limitations, NARIT established the Thai Robotic Telescope Network (TRT) project.
+This project is focused on installing 0.6 and 0.7-meter telescopes in locations with optimal sky conditions and excellent astronomical visibility.
 There are currently telescopes installed in four locations: 1.
-Cerro Tololo Inter-American Observatory (CTIO) the Republic of Chile, under the PROMPT project (Panchromatic Robotic Optical Monitoring and Polarimetry Telescopes) project, active since October 2013; 2.
+Cerro Tololo Inter-American Observatory (CTIO) the Republic of Chile, under the PROMPT (Panchromatic Robotic Optical Monitoring and Polarimetry Telescopes) project, active since October 2013; 2.
 Gao Mei Gu Observatory (GAO) in the People's Republic of China, active since October 2015; 3.
 Sierra Remote Observatories (SRO) in California, the United States, active since December 2015; and 4.
 Springbrook Observatory (SBO) in New South Wales, Australia, active since July 2017.

 NARIT designed and developed the robotic telescope network control system by applying technology from mechatronics engineering, computer science, astronomy, and optics, operating in remote mode and robotic mode through the Internet from anywhere in the world.
 It has a system for automatically targeting and tracking celestial objects both in the Northern and Southern hemispheres for the benefit of astronomy research and study.
 This network serves both domestic and international astronomers as well as provides support for research at primary and secondary school levels.